-The GGLV Federation Governing Body is made up of parents, staff and community members and we represent various walks of life and come from differing backgrounds.
+The Phoenix Federation Governing Body is made up of parents, staff and community members and we represent various walks of life and come from differing backgrounds.
 The thing we all have in common is a passion that our children should have an outstanding education.

 To view the Governors details and attendance for the current academic year, please click below.